 - have been sealed (stamp of promise) as we have received the Holy Spirit who is the sign of the full promise to come (v 13-14)

-After reminding them of the benefits of accepting Jesus as Lord after hearing the Gospel, the Apostle Paul includes a copy of the prayer he prayers for them.
+After reminding them of the benefits of accepting Jesus as Lord after hearing the Gospel, the Apostle Paul includes a copy of the prayer he prays for them.
 This is a powerful prayer for wisdom that makes a great daily prayer for every Christian!
-(Ephesians
+(Ephesians 1 17 - 23)

 There are no chapter breaks in the original letter.
 It was one very long message!
 The next part of the letter addresses the difference between Gentiles and Israel.
 Gentiles were those without access to God.
 They are under the rule and power of Satan: the prince of the air (the spirit realm surrounding the earth) and destined to the wrath of God. (v 1-3)